-The start point for this unique event is the world’s largest dinosaur, a 26.2 meters high (86 feet) fiberglass Tyrannosaurus Rex.
+The Gran Fondo Badlands in Canada is a unique road cycling event with the starting point located at the world’s largest dinosaur, a 26.2 meters high (86 feet) fiberglass Tyrannosaurus Rex.
 Founded in 2011, Gran Fondo Badlands quickly gained popularity when it moved to the Drumheller Valley in the heart of the Canadian Badlands and thanks to the great riding and scenery, including the Dinosaur Trail, Royal Tyrrell Museum, Bleriot Ferry, hoodoos, historical villages, and many bridge crossings.
 The event offers four distance options from 50km to 162km for riders of all experience levels.
 No matter what distance you ride, you will see lots of hoodoos, long river and coulee vistas, and the unique “badlands” scenery of the Dinosaur Valley.
 Take in the scenery, enjoy the ferry ride across the Red Deer River and pedal up some short but serious hills.
 Strambecco rates the event as one of the best road cycling events in the Northwest.

 Drumheller is a town northeast of Calgary, Alberta, Canada, within easy driving distance of Banff, Calgary, or Red River.
 On the edge of town, in Midland Provincial Park, the Royal Tyrrell Museum contains a large collection of dinosaur fossils.
 Downtown, stairs wind inside the “World’s Largest Dinosaur,” a giant model T-Rex with views from its jaw.
 To the southeast, the Atlas Coal Mine National Historic Site explores the Drumheller Valley’s coal-mining heritage.
 Drumheller has been the filming location for over 50 commercials, television, and cinematic productions.
 Drumheller is also home to the Royal Tyrrell Museum of Palaeontology, which hosts Canada’s largest dinosaur fossils.